-As we have now identified common causes of coverage drops, we can continue to explore how to detect harness degradation.
-We aim to identify practically useful metrics to monitoring over time.
-This is in line with the approach of Fuzz Introspector and OSS-Fuzz, which already provide certain metrics to identify problems in the fuzzing pipeline.
-Thus, to provide context, we first discuss already existing metrics: \begin{inparaenum}[(1)] \item The project and the fuzzing harness should build and run successfully.
-Failures are reported as build errors in the issue tracker for OSS-Fuzz. \item Bugs resulting from found crashes are reported to the issue tracker.
-As crashes can severely impede fuzzer effectiveness, these can be seen as a type of notification. \item Introspector reports a "blocked fuzzer" if the achieved code coverage is too low compared to what is possible based on static analysis. \item Introspector also reports functions as blockers if they lead to unexplored code with large complexity, and the fuzzer cannot get through them.
-This is less of a metric and more a guidance for maintainers on what to focus on to improve fuzzing. \end{inparaenum}
+As we have identified common causes of coverage drops, we now introduce an approach to detect harness degradation.
+This requires practical metrics that allow maintainers to monitor harness health over time.
+This aligns with the approach of Fuzz Introspector and OSS-Fuzz, which already provide certain metrics to identify problems in the fuzzing process.
+The most relevant existing metrics are: \begin{inparaenum}[(1)] \item The project and the fuzzing harness should build and run successfully.
+Failures are reported as build errors in the issue tracker for OSS-Fuzz.
+Note that this does not include partial build failures. \item Bugs resulting from found crashes are reported to the issue tracker.
+As crashes can severely impede fuzzer effectiveness, they can be seen as a type of notification. \item Introspector reports a ``blocked fuzzer'' if the achieved code coverage is too low, under 30\%, compared to what is possible based on static analysis. \item Introspector also reports functions as blockers if they lead to unexplored code with large complexitythat the fuzzer cannot get through.
+This is less of a metric and more of guidance for maintainers on what to focus on to improve fuzzing. \end{inparaenum}

-While all of these are important to monitor for maintainers, the number of slowly degrading OSS-Fuzz projects, as previously discussed and seen in figure~\ref{fig:coverage-since-harness-all}, shows that the currently implemented monitoring mechanisms are insufficient.
-Therefore, to complement these signaling metrics, we propose a set of additions as discussed in the following.
-These novel metrics are based on our previous analysis results, especially the findings of RQ4 as described in section~\ref{sec:rq-factors-harness-degradation}.